Install kind on Oracle Linux

 kind-control-plane Ready control-plane 81s v1.29.2

-5. Confirm that a fully functional Kubernetes node was started.
+5. Confirm that you have a fully functional Kubernetes node by getting a list of its Pods.

 kubectl get pods -A